-At its most basic level, a trust is simply a fiduciary relationship where a person, called a settlor, designates a person, called a trustee, to hold something in interest for the benefit of another person, called a beneficiary.
+At its most basic level, a trust is simply a fiduciary relationship where a person, called a settlor, designates a person, called a trustee, to hold property for the benefit of another person, called a beneficiary.
 In order to create a trust (i.e., become a settlor), you must have capacity to create a trust, the intent to create a trust, definite beneficiary(ies), a trustee with duties to perform, and ensure that if you only have one trustee and only one beneficiary, that those two individuals are not the same person.

+Trusts are popular not only because they can be made as flexible or as rigid as you like, but also because there are different types of trusts you can establish.
 A trust created during the life of the settlor can be either “revocable” or “irrevocable.”
-Revocable trusts grant you the ability to retain control of all assets in the trust, allowing you to change the terms of the trust at any time.
-For instance, if you decide your nephew only gets his trust money if he goes to college, that is a condition you can add to your trust.
+Revocable trusts grant you the ability to maintain control of the assets in the trust, allowing you to change the terms of the trust or revoke the trust at any time.
+For instance, if you decide your nephew only gets his trust money if he goes to college, that is a condition you can later add to your revocable trust.
 However, with irrevocable trusts, it is often significantly more difficult to revise the terms of the trust, and may require the consent of the beneficiaries, the court, or a trust protector.

 One reason for the creation of a trust is to avoid probate administration, as trusts can provide for the distribution of assets upon the death of the settlor outside the probate process.
 It can be desirable to avoid probate, as probate administration can be costly, the case file is public record, and the probate administration process may be slower than a trust administration.

 At Chepenik Trushin LLP, we understand that your trust needs to be specifically tailored to your and your family’s needs.
 We understand those needs and will advise you on how to achieve your goals in the best way possible.